SutaruBoxu/ClubStarVox-SPT-Repo/Readme.md

 Many ReShade plugins are heavily graphics-intensive and will require more PC resources than vanilla EFT or SPT.
 I've included the base configuration for MeowShader presets that I often use in this repository, `StarVox Sample Preset for MeowShader.ini`.

+# SPT Performance

+As of July 3rd, I've made some drastic changes to restore performance lost to new configurations.
+My mod list has changed, in-game graphics, and more.
+I'll be listing those changes in this section after collecting all the relevant information.
+I will also describe the different installations and profiles that I use for my various needs, as they have become plentiful and robust.
+Stay tuned.